Topological Characterization of Consensus in Distributed Systems: Conclusions

 \section{Conclusions}

-We provided a complete topological characterization of the solvability of consensus in synchronous directed dynamic networks of arbitrary size controlled by a general message adversary: Consensus can only be solved when the space of admissible process-time graph sequences can be partitioned into at least two non-empty sets that are both closed and open in specific topologies.
-This requires exclusion of certain fair and unfair limit sequences, which limit broadcastability and happen to coincide with the forever bivalent executions constructed in bivalence and bipotence proofs.
+We provided a complete characterization of both uniform and non-uniform deterministic consensus solvability in distributed systems with benign process and communication failures using point-set topology.
+Consensus can only be solved when the space of admissible executions can be partitioned into disjoint decision sets that are both closed and open in our topologies.
+We also showed that this requires exclusion of certain (fair and unfair) limit sequences, which limit broadcastability and happen to coincide with the forever bivalent executions constructed in bivalence and bipotence proofs.
+The utility and wide applicability of our characterization was demonstrated by applying it to several different distributed computing models.

-Part of our future work will be devoted to a generalization of our topological framework to other distributed computing models and, most importantly, to other decision problems.
-Another very interesting area of future research is to study the homology of non-compact message adversaries, i.e., the topological structure of the space of admissible executions using combinatorial topology.
+Part of our future work will be devoted to a generalization of our topological framework to other decision problems.
+Since the initial publication of our results, this generalized study has been started by Attiya, Casta\~neda, and Nowak~\cite{ACN23}.
+Another very interesting area of future research is to study the homology of non-compact message adversaries, i.e., a more detailed topological structure of the space of admissible executions.